-Grades 10, 11, 12 During the first semester of Spanish III, specific areas of grammar weakness will be identified and reviewed so that the student will be able to shore up their abilities.
-Students will expand their vocabularies and be able to develop vocabulary based on areas of interest.
-There will be daily focus on conversation abilities and communication within "real-world" settings.
-They will focus on building conversational speed and clarity, and will explore Spanish short story literature.
-Interpersonal communication skills will be deepened and strengthened in this course.
+Grades 10, 11, 12 Interpersonal communication skills will be deepened and strengthened in this course.
 Students will further practice self-expression in the target language.
 Instruction will involve a focus on strengthening reading comprehension, writing skills, and conversational skills.
-Daily focus will be on conversation skills and working in community to explore current events, historical topics and cultural ideas will be studied as the vehicle for language acquisition.
+Daily focus will be on conversation skills and working in the community to explore current events.
+Historical topics and cultural ideas will be studied as the vehicle for language acquisition.
 Conversational activities will focus on building speaking confidence.
 Creativity and original self-expression will be encouraged.
 Emphasis will be placed on interpretive, interpersonal and presentational skills.
 Exposure to language related culture and customs will continue.